dwikysahut/Hell-O-chat-app/README.md

 - [Contributors](#contributor)

 ## Introduction
-this app built with React Native and  Google Firebase , Firebase Authentication , and Firebase Storage for save image
+this app built with React Native and  Google Firebase , Firebase Authentication , and Firebase Storage for save image . with Hell-O chat make us know a lot of people. and with online feature , we can know toher people stay on app(online) or offline. we can find our frined location and sharing location.

 ## Features
 1. Users login or register if don't have account